sksayed/ns3_project_for_kit/reports/network_performance_report.md

 | Wi-Fi 2.4 GHz | Uniform | 100.00 | 3.81 | 0.06 |
 | Wi-Fi 5 GHz | Anchored | 100.00 | 3.63 | 0.05 |
 | Wi-Fi 5 GHz | Uniform | 100.00 | 3.72 | 0.06 |

+## Clarification on Throughput and Load

+- The “packet size” axis refers to the payload per TCP/UDP segment (1 kB, 10 kB, 1 MB); the applications continue sending until their configured `MaxBytes` are exhausted.
+- Across all technologies the bulk-send flows were assigned multi-megabyte totals (e.g., 2 MB HTTP, 3 MB Video, 2.5 MB extra HTTP).
+Wi-Fi STAs issue several flows concurrently, so their radios remain busy and FlowMonitor reports Mbps-scale throughput.
+- NR and LTE UEs also use the same `MaxBytes`, but each UE runs only a single capped flow on an uncongested link, so the transfers complete quickly and aggregates stay near 0.02–0.03 Mbps.
+- If you need throughput to scale with individual packet-size scenarios (e.g., only 1 kB of total data), reduce the per-flow `MaxBytes` accordingly.

+## Q&A

+**Q:** Deterministic metrics: “NR and LTE publish identical numbers for uniform vs anchored spawn modes.
+Were both simulations truly run, and if so, why does the spawn mode have no measurable impact?”

+**A:** Yes—`run_scenario_matrix.py` executes separate runs that toggle the `--useAnchorPositions` flag before archiving results into the uniform and anchored folders.
+However, the NR/LTE setups use identical Gauss-Markov mobility, light traffic (only a few packets per UE), and a highly symmetric dual-macro layout that keeps all UEs well inside the same coverage region.
+Under these conditions FlowMonitor reports 100 % PDR, identical delays, and sub-0.05 Mbps throughput; rounding in the metrics parser then collapses any residual differences.
+To reveal spawn-mode effects, increase load, extend the simulation time, or reposition anchors toward cell edges before re-running.

+**Q:** Comparability of workloads: “Are the Wi-Fi, NR, and LTE simulations exercising the same effective traffic volume and concurrency?
+If Wi-Fi runs sustained bulk flows while NR/LTE finish early, can we draw a fair throughput comparison?”

+**A:** Each technology uses the same `MaxBytes` targets per traffic class, but the effective load differs because the scenarios are structured differently.
+Wi-Fi STAs launch several overlapping bulk flows that persist for most of the 30 s window, keeping both mesh backhaul and hotspot radios continuously occupied.
+In contrast, each NR/LTE UE sends only one capped flow on an uncongested dual-macro layout, so the transfers complete quickly and the radios go idle.
+Consequently the aggregated NR/LTE throughput settles around 0.02–0.03 Mbps while Wi-Fi remains in the multi-megabit range.
+For a like-for-like throughput comparison, align the duty cycle—e.g., increase NR/LTE `MaxBytes`, introduce concurrent flows, or extend the simulation so mobility and congestion effects materialise.